dromescu/awesome_aws_reinvent2017_workshops/README.md

 * DEV326 - DevOps Essentials: An Introductory Workshop on CI/CD Practices
 * DEV337 - Deploy a Data Lake with AWS CloudFormation
 * DEV401 - Advanced DevOps Practices for AWS
-* DEV326-R - [REPEAT] DevOps Essentials: An Introductory Workshop on CI/CD Practices
+* DEV326 - DevOps Essentials: An Introductory Workshop on CI/CD Practices
+* DEV336 - Stack Mastery: Create and Optimize Advanced AWS CloudFormation Templates

 ## Enterprise
 * ENT222 - Creating an Effective Roadmap for Your Cloud Journey
 * ENT223 - Leveraging the AWS Cloud Adoption Framework to Build Your Cloud Action Plan
+* ENT221 - Enabling Enterprise-Grade Security, Risk, and Compliance Posture in the Cloud
+* ENT220 - How Amazon Works Backward from the Customer to Drive Innovation

 ## Games
 * [GAM309 - Breathe Life into a Mobile Game](http://awsmicrosite.kr)